Jakobie10/My-Portfolio/projects/cybersecurity/wazuh-security-monitoring/README.md

 | **Centralized Visibility** | Events from multiple operating systems were available through one monitoring platform |
 | **Security Investigation** | Generated alerts could be reviewed and analyzed through the Wazuh dashboard |

-The sample alerts recorded during the project included severity levels ranging from **5 to 10**, demonstrating how Wazuh classified different security events according to its predefined rules. :contentReference[oaicite:2]{index=2}
+The sample alerts recorded during the project included severity levels ranging from **5 to 10**, demonstrating how Wazuh classified different security events according to its predefined rules.

-The testing therefore demonstrated a complete security-monitoring cycle:

-**Monitor → Collect → Detect → Alert → Investigate**

 ---